-Use the following procedure to create your message model:
+To create your message model:

-- 1. Use the New Message Set Project wizard to create a message set for your IDoc, for example matmas02, and to create a Custom Wire Format (CWF) physical format. - 2.
-Use the message set editor to change the message set Runtime Parser property to IDOC.
+- 1. Switch to the Broker Application Development perspective. - 2.
+Use the New Message Set Project wizard to create a message set for your IDoc (for example, matmas02), and to create a Custom Wire Format (CWF) physical format.

-- 3. Use the New Message Definition File wizard or the mqsicreatemsgdefs command to import the C representation of the IDoc into the new message set.
-When you are using the wizard or command, specify the following settings: - Create messages for the segments that appear in the IDoc. - Use the String Encoding option to import char arrays as fixed length strings. - Use the Padding Char for String option to make space (" ") the padding character used.
+- 3. Use the Message Set editor to change the message set Message Domain property to IDOC. - 4.
+Use the New Message Definition File From ... wizard to import a prebuilt model of the overall IDoc.
+This model includes definitions of the DC and DD segments.
+Select the file idoc.xsd.
+For information about using the New Message Definition File From wizard, see Importing from IBM-supplied messages. - 5.
+Use the New Message Definition File wizard, or the mqsicreatemsgdefs command, to import the C representation of the IDoc into the new message set.
+Specify the following settings: - Create messages for the segments that appear in the IDoc. - Use the String Encoding option to import character arrays as fixed length strings. - Use the Padding Char for String option to make space (" ") the padding character that is used.

-Importing from C contains information on using the New Message Definition File wizard.
+For information about using the New Message Definition File wizard, see Importing from C.

-4. Rename each message to be the name of the segment it represents in uppercase letters.
-For example, for a segment called E2MARAMM the message must be named E2MARAMM.
+6. Rename each message to be the name of the segment that it represents.
+The name must be in uppercase characters.
+For example, for a segment called E2MARAMM, name the message E2MARAMM.

-The message set must be added to a broker archive file and deployed to a broker execution group, because the IDoc parser uses the MRM parser to parse the IDoc segments you have defined.
+Add the message set to a broker archive (bar) file and deploy it to a broker execution group.
+The IDOC parser uses the MRM parser to parse the IDoc segments that you have defined.

-The Runtime Parser property, the message set name, and the Custom Wire Format name are used when you create a message flow to process an IDoc.
-They appear as the values of the Message Domain, Message Set and Message Format properties respectively of an MQinput node.
-Do not supply a Message Type property on the MQInput node, because the IDoc parser uses the contents of the SAP defined IDoc DD field segnam to provide the name of the message.
+The Message Domain property, the message set name, and the Custom Wire Format name, are used when you create a message flow to process an IDoc.
+These names appear as the values of the Message Domain, Message Set, and Message Format properties, respectively, of an MQInput node.
+Do not supply a Message Type property on the MQInput node because the IDOC parser uses the contents of the SAP-defined IDoc DD field segnam to provide the name of the message.